D3v1n04/Task-Engine/README.md

   - retries performed
   - timeouts recorded
   - average runtime
-- Graceful shutdown with no deadlocks or hanging threads
+- Shutdown with no deadlocks or hanging threads

----

-## Project Structure